 SICAV: In French, it stands for société d'investissement à capital variable.
-It is the western European version of an open-ended collective investment fund, much like an OEIC.
-Common in Luxembourg, Switzerland, Italy and France, and regulated by regulators in the European Union.
+It is the western European version of an open-ended collective investment fund, much like

 Swap: A swap is a derivative contract where two parties agree to exchange separate streams of cashflows.
 A common type of swap is an interest rate swap, where one party swaps cashflows based on variable interest rates for those based on a fixed interest rate, to hedge against interest rate risk.